cashpilotthrive-hue/guidance-for-automated-setup-of-aws-transform/READMEvmware.md

 ![architecture](assets/aws_transform_vmware_ref-arch1.jpg)

 **Figure 1.
-Automated Setup of AWS Transform for .NET - Standard .NET Transform process**
+Automated Setup of AWS Transform for VMware - environment setup and access configuration**

 1. Customer VMware environment hosts the workloads to be migrated.
 RVTools can be used along with optional import/export functionality for customers running VMware NSX.
 2. AWS agent and agentless Discovery agents used (in addition to or instead of RVTools) to gather and collect data and dependencies for migration.
 AWS Replication Agent is used to migrate virtual machines to AWS.